prmtl/appfy.recipe.gae/README.txt

     the bin directory.
 Default is `dev_appserver`.
 :remote_api_shell-script: Name of the remote_api_shell script to be
     installed in the bin directory.
 Default is `remote_api_shell`.
+:config-file: Configuration file with the default values to use in
+    scripts.
+Default is `script_defaults.cfg`.

 Example
 ~~~~~~~